ishasaldhi/ETF-Investment-Analysis/README.md

 # ETF Investment Analysis

 ## Overview
-Analyzing the performance of the stock market to identify trends and focusing on risk assessments.
+In this project, I obtained financial data focusing on ETFs, Exchange-Traded Funds, in order to determine the best sectors for people to invest in.
+I chose ETFs due to their features including diversification, transparency, dividends, and lower costs.
+I analyzed the performance of the stock market to identify trends and make risk assessments.

 ## Focus Questions
 * How has the total return of ETFs changed over years?